 Additionally, it’s important to rinse your dentures after every meal.
 This will wash away any leftover food and guarantee that no bacteria are left sitting in your mouth.
 Just make sure to use a special cleaner designed for denture care (your dentist can recommend one) each time you rinse; using dish soap or plain water may not provide you with adequate care.

 Keep Dentures Moist

 If there’s no other lesson you learn today, PLEASE remember this one: DO NOT LET YOUR DENTURES DRY OUT!
 They are designed to be porous, which helps them remain pliable and gives you a more comfortable fit.
-However, if those microscopic pores start to dry out, they can become brittle – which leads to discomfort and a greater risk of breakage.
+However, if those microscopic pores start to dry out, they can become brittle, leading to discomfort and a greater risk of breakage.

-Any time that you are not wearing dentures, you should have them soaking in a care solution.
-Use a special cleanser (again, your dentist can recommend one) and keep it handy, so your dentures never spend time sitting on the counter.
+Any time you are not wearing dentures, you should have them soaking in a care solution.
+Use a special cleaner (again, your dentist can recommend one) and keep it handy, so your dentures never spend time sitting on the counter.